Gradient-descent hardware-aware training and deployment for mixed-signal Neuromorphic processors: Methods

 For training purposes, two samples are utilized to enable the network to overfit, while 1000~different random samples are reserved for testing the trained network.
 The optimized network should recognize the 2~critical training samples, by generating high activity on the corresponding output neuron, and low activity on the other neuron.
 If any other sample is provided, the network should generate random output activity.

-\subsection{Network}
+\paragraph{Network}

-The network architecture used in this study consists of two modules.
+The network architecture used in this study consists of a simple recurrent spiking network with weighted inputs.
+In Rockpool, this network is constructed of two layers |LinearJax| and |DynapSim|.
 The first module, |LinearJax|, applies a linear transformation to the input spikes to simulate spike weighting.
 The second module, |DynapSim|, simulates the time-dependent analog silicon neuron and synapse dynamics.
-Each neuron in this layer generates a spike train as output.
 Listing~\ref{lst:network} shows how to instantiate this network in Rockpool.

 \begin{lstfloat}

 \end{lstfloat}

 This network architecture can be compared to using a ReLU activation layer following a fully connected layer in classical NNs.
 The difference, however, lies in the fact that the DynapSim layer computes and maintains a time-dependent state instead of a stateless activation.
 The output of the DynapSim neurons depends not only on the instantaneous inputs but also on past inputs via internal state variables.
 The state continues to evolve continuously over time, regardless of when the neuron receives spikes on its input.
 Additionally, the DynapSim layer encapsulates a recurrent connection matrix that is one of the targets of the optimizer.
 Lastly, the layer corresponds to a custom analog hardware configuration, and solving the characteristic equations of the analog circuits is a key part of its function.